3 Easy Ways for Google Sheets to Count Cells with Text

 COUNTIF formula to count cells with specific text in Google Sheets

-Here is how this above COUNTIF formula works:
+Here is how the above COUNTIF formula works:

-• The first argument of this formula is the range where you have the data, In this example, it’s A2:A13 which has the names
+• The first argument of this formula is the range where you have the data.
+In this example, it’s A2:A13 with the names.

 The above formula does a conditional count by going through all the cells in the range and counting those cells where the criterion text is present.

-Note that the criterion text used in this formula is not case-sensitive.
-So whether you use MARK, Mark, or mark, the result would be the same.
+Note: The criterion text in this formula is not case-sensitive.
+So the result will be the same whether you use MARK, Mark, or mark.

-In this example, I have used a name, but it could be any text – such as ids or numbers.
+In this example, I used a name, but it can also be applied to other types of text, such as IDs or numbers.

-How to Count Cells That Do Not Contain a Specific Text
+How To Count Cells That Do Not Contain Specific Text

-You can modify the COUNTIF function in Google spreadsheet count number of cells with text without using a specific text.
+You can modify the COUNTIF function in Google Spreadsheets to count the number of cells with text that excludes a specific text.
+The following method specifically excludes a specific string of text.

-For example, if I have the dataset as shown below and I want to count all the cells where the name is not Mark, I can easily do this with the COUNTIF function.
+In my example, if I have the dataset shown below and I want to count all the cells where the name is not Mark, I can easily use the COUNTIF function.

 Below is the formula that will give the count of all the cells where the name is not Mark: